-During his talk, Prof. Blair compared the universe to a forest, which - in order to be fully experienced - should not only be viewed, but also listened to.
+During his captivating talk, Prof. Blair compared the universe to a forest, which - in order to be fully experienced - should not only be viewed, but also listened to.
 Gravitational waves have allowed humanity to listen to the universe for the first time.
 Gravitational wave signals have revealed an unexpectedly large population of large black holes, and coalescing neutron stars that with associated gamma ray, optical and radio observations have provided a glimpse of the extraordinary power of this new type of astronomy.

-What we have heard and seen is the tip of the iceberg.
+In the seminar, the audience could learn that what we have heard and seen is just the tip of the iceberg.
 New detectors are proposed that will allow us to hear events across most of the visible universe.
 In real (cosmic) time we will be able to hear the universe winding down as matter exits the universe and black holes grow.
-In his impressive seminar, Prof. Blair also discussed the new physics and the improved detectors that would make this possible.
+Prof. Blair discussed the new physics and the improved detectors that would make this possible.